Can invoice finance help late payments.

 Invoice finance comprises products including invoice discounting, factoring and spot factoring and can help B2B businesses deal with late payments by providing them with a portion of the money, usually up to 90%, of what they are owed.
 When the debtor has paid, the factoring company will release the rest of the funds, minus their fee.

 If you run a B2B business there are three main options available, each differs slightly and the option you choose will depend on your business’ circumstances.
+There are many differences between factoring and invoice discounting but the main difference is credit control.
+You get credit control collection included as part of invoice factoring, but this is not included with discounting.
 Here’s what you need to know about the three different types of invoice finance:

 - Invoice discounting – This provides you with the money that you need financed against your invoices but it allows you the control and flexibility to continue to deal with your clients when chasing payments.
 For larger companies, in particular, this can be beneficial as they may not want to advertise that they are factoring their invoices and they are likely to want to keep up their current levels of customer service.
 For more information regarding invoice discounting, visit our invoice discounting page.